 There is no need to apply for children who are U.S. citizens.
 You cannot petition for CW-2 status for a child who is already 18 years old.

-A foreign national who is in college is not eligible for this parole; rather, this person must apply for student status and attend a school that accepts international students.
+An alien who is in college is not eligible for this parole; rather, this person must apply for student status and attend a school that accepts international students.
 You may visit the Immigration and Customs Enforcements website to see if a school is Student and Exchange Visitor Information System (SEVIS) approved.

 There is no filing fee to request parole in this situation.